blackcandy-org/blackcandy/README.md

 ![screenshot theme light](https://raw.githubusercontent.com/blackcandy-org/black_candy/master/screenshots/screenshot_theme_light.png)

+## Try The Demo

+Please visit <https://demo.blackcandy.org> and use demo user (email: demo@blackcandy.org, password: foobar) to login.
+And feel free to try it.

 ## Installation
 > ⚠️  **Note:** This installation instruction is for edge version, which means the docker image is build base on master branch.
 Because upcoming major version of Black Candy is going to have a lot of infrastructure changes.
 So the installation process will have a lot of difference.
 > If you are looking for installation instruction for latest stable version, please visit [here](https://github.com/blackcandy-org/black_candy/blob/7f9202bd8a9777d439e95eabd0654e9b4a336be9/README.md).